cabforum/smime/SBR.md

 ### 4.2.1 Performing identification and authentication functions

 Applicant information SHALL include, but not be limited to, at least one `rfc822Name` or one `otherName` of type `id-on-SmtpUTF8Mailbox` to be included in the Certificate's `subjectAltName` extension.

 [Section 6.3.2](#632-certificate-operational-periods-and-key-pair-usage-periods) limits the validity period of Subscriber Certificates.
-The CA MAY use the documents and data provided in [Section 3.2](#323-authentication-of-individual-identity) to verify certificate information, or MAY reuse previous validations themselves, provided that the CA obtained the data or document from a source specified under [Section 3.2](#323-authentication-of-individual-identity).
+The CA MAY use the documents and data provided in [Section 3.2](#323-authentication-of-individual-identity) to verify Certificate information, or MAY reuse previous validations themselves, provided that the CA obtained the data or document from a source specified under [Section 3.2](#323-authentication-of-individual-identity).
 For methods validating the control of a mail server, any reused data, document, or completed validation MUST be obtained no more than 398 days prior to issuing the Certificate.
 For methods validating the control of a mailbox, any reused data, document, or completed validation MUST be obtained no more than 31 days prior to issuing the Certificate.

 A prior validation SHALL NOT be reused if any data or document used in the prior validation was obtained more than the maximum time permitted for reuse of the data or document prior to issuing the Certificate.

 After the change to any validation method specified in the TLS Baseline Requirements or EV Guidelines, a CA MAY continue to reuse validation data or documents collected prior to the change, or the validation itself, for the period stated in this section unless otherwise specifically provided in a ballot.

 ### 4.2.2 Approval or rejection of certificate applications

 No stipulation.

 ### 4.2.3 Time to process certificate applications

 No stipulation.

 ## 4.3 Certificate issuance

-Certificate issuance by the Root CA SHALL require an individual authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.
+Certificate issuance by the Root CA SHALL require an individual authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a Certificate signing operation.

 ### 4.3.1 CA actions during certificate issuance

 No stipulation.

 ### 4.3.2 Notification to subscriber by the CA of issuance of certificate

 No stipulation.

 ## 4.4 Certificate acceptance

 ### 4.4.1 Conduct constituting certificate acceptance

 No stipulation.

 ### 4.4.2 Publication of the certificate by the CA

 No stipulation.

 ### 4.4.3 Notification of certificate issuance by the CA to other entities

 No stipulation.

 ## 4.5 Key pair and certificate usage

 No stipulation.

 ### 4.5.1 Subscriber private key and certificate usage

 No stipulation.

 ### 4.5.2 Relying party public key and certificate usage

 No stipulation.

 ## 4.6 Certificate renewal

 ### 4.6.1 Circumstance for certificate renewal

 No stipulation.

 ### 4.6.2 Who may request renewal

 No stipulation.

 ### 4.6.3 Processing certificate renewal requests

 No stipulation.

 ### 4.6.4 Notification of new certificate issuance to subscriber

 No stipulation.

 ### 4.6.5 Conduct constituting acceptance of a renewal certificate

 No stipulation.

 ### 4.6.6 Publication of the renewal certificate by the CA

 No stipulation.

 ### 4.6.7 Notification of certificate issuance by the CA to other entities

 No stipulation.

 ## 4.7 Certificate re-key

 ### 4.7.1 Circumstance for certificate re-key

 No stipulation.

 ### 4.7.2 Who may request certification of a new public key

 No stipulation.

 ### 4.7.3 Processing certificate re-keying requests

 No stipulation.

 ### 4.7.4 Notification of new certificate issuance to subscriber

 No stipulation.

 ### 4.7.5 Conduct constituting acceptance of a re-keyed certificate

 No stipulation.

 ### 4.7.6 Publication of the re-keyed certificate by the CA

 No stipulation.

 ### 4.7.7 Notification of certificate issuance by the CA to other entities

 No stipulation.

 ## 4.8 Certificate modification